Email content, banners, CTAs

 • Supported formats: JPEG, WEBP, PNG

 Use the specs link in the upload control when you need example dimensions.
-Keep the focal point centered and avoid putting essential tiny text inside the banner image.
+Keep the focal point centered, and avoid putting essential tiny text inside the banner image.

 Email Content

 Email Content is the main body of the message.
-Lead with the outcome, then immediately tell the recipient what to do next.
+Lead with the outcome, then tell the recipient what to do next.

 Best practices: